sxcer/sxc_winbuild/README.md

 Description
 ------------
-Automated building of sexcoin-qt (and dependencies) on Windows using msys2
+Automated building of Sexcoin or Bitcoin (and dependencies) on Windows using msys2.

 This script is basically an automation of the awesome Windows build instructions that user nitrogenetics posted and maintains at